ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

-The main access point to the wrappers is a class called :py:class:`~ska_integration_test_harness.structure.TelescopeWrapper`, which is intended to represent the entire SUT and internally holds references to all the sub-systems wrappers.
+The main access point to the wrappers is a class called :py:class:`~ska_integration_test_harness.structure.TelescopeWrapper`, which is intended to represent the entire SUT and internally holds references to all the subsystems wrappers.
 Since the SUT is one, the telescope wrapper is a
 `Singleton <https://refactoring.guru/design-patterns/singleton>`__,
 so once it’s initialised, you can access it from everywhere in the code just by accessing its unique instance.
-The sub-systems wrappers are instead dedicated abstract classes, which may have a "production" and an "emulated" concrete implementation.
-Each sub-system extends a common base abstract class (which provides a common interface for some recurrent operations) and, usually, supports a specific configuration.
+The subsystems wrappers are instead dedicated abstract classes, which may have a "production" and an "emulated" concrete implementation.
+Each subsystem extends a common base abstract class (which provides a common interface for some recurrent operations) and, usually, supports a specific configuration.